-Telephone, Photocopier Machine, and Computers: The Extended Study Room contains a telephonefor local calls and a second copier machine.
+Telephone, Cell Phones, Photocopier Machine, and Computers---The Extended Study Room contains a telephone for local calls and a photocopier (b&w and color).
 It is also a designated area for cell phone use.
 Please respect the rights of your fellow students and do not have extended or loud conversations on the telephone.
-It is placed there for the convenience of everyone.

-Thirteen workstations, 1Mac, and printers (one color!) are available for student use in the Extended Study Room.
+Fourteen workstations and printers (one color!) are available for student use in the Extended Study Room.
 Wireless access is available for use of laptops.
-Please conserve use of the printers to avoid wasting toner and paper.
+Please conserve use of theprinters to avoid wasting toner and paper.

 Snacks and Drink: We want to remind you that snacks and drinks are discouraged within the library.
 Snack food and drinks are allowed in the Extended Study Room.
 Since the library is heavily used, it is a challenge to keep it well maintained.
 In addition, food and drinks attract insects that damage the books.
 We trust that you understand and will respect this policy.We hope that you have enjoyed your tour of the library and will feel free to ask questions of members of the library staff as you use the library.
 Also, please keep this guide for future reference.
 On the back is further information regarding policies and hours.